-MLB Rumors: Dana LeVangie, Andy Green Exploring Cubs Coaching Positions
+NESN

-The Cubs sure have been busy this offseason.
-And it doesn’t seem like they’re done yet.
+The Cubs sure have been busy this offseason, and it doesn’t seem like they’re done yet.

 Former Boston Red Sox pitching coach Dana LeVangie reportedly has interviewed with Chicago for an undisclosed coaching position, according to MLB Network’s Jon Heyman.
 LeVangie currently serves as a pro scout for Boston.

-Ex-San Diego Padres manager Andy Green reportedly interviewed with the Cubs for bench coach, as first reported by The Athletic’s Patrick Mooney.
+Ex-San Diego Padres manager Andy Green reportedly interviewed with the Cubs for a bench coach vacancy, as first reported by The Athletic’s Patrick Mooney.
 He was fired by the team on Sept.
-21 as San Diego ended the season below .500.
+21 after San Diego ended the season below .500.

-Mark Lorretta apparently still could return to the position, per Heyman.
+Mark Lorretta also could return to the position, per Heyman.

 Will anything come of these reported interviews?
 Only time will tell.